dcos/client-go/dcos/docs/IAMApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetResourceUserAction**
-> ActionAllowed GetResourceUserAction(ctx, rid, uid, action)
+> IamActionAllowed GetResourceUserAction(ctx, rid, uid, action)
 Query whether action is allowed or not.

 Query whether action is allowed or not.